adamjorr/somatic-variation/README.md

 Filtering Results
 ------------------
 To filter our VCF using any replication information, use `filt_with_replicates.pl`.
+Note that this script assumes that you have your VCF file ordered such that the replicates are next to each other.
+For example, -g 3 will assume that the first 3 samples are replicates of one another.

 ```bash
 perl filt_with_replicates.pl <variants.vcf >filtered.vcf
 ```

+Now we can filter our VCF with various depth and heterozygosity filters like using the `filervcf.sh` file.

+This gives us a filtered VCF of our 'best' variant calls.

 Building A Tree
 ---------------